epfl-ada/ada-2020-project-milestone-p3-p3_adam-et-eva/README.md

 - 85 variables

 #### Access the data and description:
-To get the dataset, we just downloaded the .csv file from the link above. csv files reading is very adapted to python and its libraries.
+To get the dataset, we just downloaded the .csv file from the link above as .csv files reading is very adapted to python and its libraries.
-Our dataset gives us additional information on the London Boroughs and their demographics including crime statistics, life satisfaction, political aspects, and happiness score for example.
-For the third dataset, the data was collected in 2016, with variables ranging from 2011 to 2015.
+Our dataset gives us valuable information on the London Boroughs and their demographics including crime statistics, life satisfaction, political aspects, and happiness score for example.
+The data was collected in 2016, with variables ranging from 2011 to 2015.
 The dataset is relatively clean, with simple value definitions.

 #### Data exploration, cleaning and processing: